ngtban/wavenet_de_data_prep/README.md

 # Cautions

-This project is written with the Final Cut version of the game in mind, specificially version `2832f901`, released on 2021-04-19.
+This project is written with the Final Cut version of the game in mind, specifically version `2832f901`, released on 2021-04-19.

 I cannot ensure the correctness of the app for earlier or later versions, for now.
 You can help me with this though!

+Please also note that you will need around 65GB of free disk space to store the extracted audio clips.

 # Getting the project up and running
 Should you wish to try out the code in this repo, please follow the instructions below: